jacksonzck/DiscordThreadPinner/readme.md

 1. Download the git repository.
 2. Install node and npm.
-3. Run npm install in the folder.
+3. Run npm install in this folder.
-4. Make your discord developer bot.
+4. Make your discord developer bot through the developer portal.
 5. Make a file called ".env" in this folder.
 6. In that file, put TOKEN=(Your token) on the first line.
 7. Put CLIENT_ID=(Your Client ID) on the second.